The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 All travellers in Czechia must observe these coronavirus safety measures:

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Czech Republic
+Reentry to Germany is allowed for: Entry is partially open for citizens and permanent residents of Czech Republic

 The government of Germany has imposed these measures to reduce the spread of COVID-19: